The Laplacian Keyboard: Beyond the Linear Span: Laplacian Basis

-\paragraph{Graph Laplacian for Reversible MDPs:} Reversible MDPs can be modeled as undirected graphs $G = (\mathscr{S}, \mathscr{E})$, where the state space $\mathscr{S}$ forms the vertex set and edges represent feasible transitions.
-An edge $(s, s') \in \mathscr{E}$ exists whenever the transition probability between states $s$ and $s'$ is nonzero under policy $\pi$.
-The edge weight is defined as
+\paragraph{Graph Laplacian for MDPs:} An MDP can be represented as an undirected graph $G = (\mathscr{S}, \mathscr{E})$, where states form the vertex set and edges encode feasible transitions.
+An edge $(s, s') \in \mathscr{E}$ exists whenever the transition probability under policy $\pi$ is nonzero, with weight

-quantifying the policy-induced transition probability.
-For reversible policies, the adjacency matrix $\mathbf{W}$ is symmetric by construction, and the degree matrix reduces to the identity matrix $\mathbf{D} = \mathbf{I}$ since each row of $\pp$ sums to one.